-Robert J. Beasley Jr. Administration Building

-Office Room Number 108 Beeville, Texas 78102
+Robert J. Beasley Jr. Administration Building 3800 Charco Road Office Room Number 108 Beeville, Texas 78102 presoffice@coastalbend.edu 361-354-2200

-bte@coastalbend.edu

 Section II: Procedures

 Access and Disclosure Request Procedures

 Coastal Bend College students have the right to inspect their personal student records, to request a copy of any record, to request explanation and interpretation of personal record, and to request that an item of information on their personal record be changed if believed to be inaccurate, misleading, or inappropriate.
 CBC will make a student's records available to the student.
 Contact and location information is provided above for custodians of listed records.
 A formal request to the official responsible for the record should be made.